saumya/React-MaterialUI-102/README.md

 TODO
 ----------------

 Bug fix
  - Adding same date twice throws error
  - Add a clear button to clear all the previous counts
  - Save data, locally first
  - Save data on server
+ - Update to the latest versions of react and materialui / make another project for doing the same